MohamedAboElYazeed/MohamedAboElYazeed/README.md

 </div>

 ## About me :mortar_board:

-My name is Mohamed Abolyazeed and I am a computer science and information technology student ,and I am interested in the field of computer science and technology and also In the field of artificial intelligence and data science, Iam currently learning Front End and computer science💻❤️,   Always learning new things😎.
+My name is Mohamed Abolyazeed and I am a computer science and information technology student ,and I am interested in the field of computer science and technology and also In the field of artificial intelligence and data science, Iam currently learning Front End 💻❤️, Always learning new things😎.

 ### Languages and Tools: